ashwinn-si/ultimate_gpa_cgpa_cal/SETUP_INSTRUCTIONS.md

 1. Make sure you ran the ENTIRE SQL script (all tables)
 2. Check if tables exist in Supabase Table Editor
-3. Make sure your `.env.local` has correct API keys
+3. Make sure your `.env` has correct API keys
-4. Restart the dev server after updating `.env.local`
+4. Restart the dev server after updating `.env`

 ### Can't see email verification?